- NAME: Alexander Lucius Twilight

 Answer questions and see how you rank against other players.Play Now

-After completing his degree, Twilight went on to become an educator.
-He spent several years as a teacher in Peru, New York.
-There he met Mercy Ladd Merrill, and the couple wed in 1826.
-Twilight also had a strong interest in religion, eventually receiving necessary credentials to be a preacher.
+After completing his degree, Twilight was offered a teaching position in Peru, New York, a small community located in the northeastern part of the state, serving in that role for several years afterward.
+While in Peru, he met Mercy Ladd Merrill, whom he married in 1826.
+Twilight also had a strong interest in religion, eventually receiving credentials to become a preacher.

-Returning to his home state, Twilight tended congregations in Vergennes and Browington.
-He became the principal of the Orleans County Grammar School in 1829 in Brownington, which later became known as Brownington Academy.
-He helped the school built a granite building named Athenian Hall, which he designed.
+Returning to his home state, Twilight tended congregations in Vergennes and Brownington.
+In 1829, he became principal of the Orleans County Grammar School in Brownington (later known as Brownington Academy), also designing and helping the school construct a granite building named Athenian Hall (now known as the Old Stone House Museum).
 The structure housed classrooms and served as a dormitory.
-The building is now known as the Old Stone House Museum.

-Also a pioneer in Vermont politics, Twilight became the first African American to serve in the state's legislature in 1836.
-He continued to thrive in his varied roles as educator and preacher until the late 1840s.
-During this time, Twilight developed conflicts with his school and his church, leading him to resign his posts.
+Also a pioneer in Vermont politics, Twilight made history once again in 1836 when he joined his home-state legislature, becoming the first African American to win election to public office.
+He continued to thrive in his varied roles, educating and preaching until the late 1840s.
+During this same time, Twilight developed conflicts with both his school and church that ultimately led him to resign from his posts.
 He went on to teach in Quebec, Canada, for several years.

-In 1852, Twilight returned to Browington to work as a minister and to run the academy.
-He gave up his church duties after a year, but he stayed on at the school until ill health forced his retirement in 1855.
-Twilight died two years later, on June 19, 1857.
+In 1852, Alexander Twilight returned to Brownington to work as a minister and to run the academy.
+He gave up his church duties after only a year into his new role, but stayed on at the school until ill health forced his retirement in 1855.
+He died two years later, on June 19, 1857, in Brownington.

 profile name: Alexander Lucius Twilight profile occupation: